euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 ## Bisecting the Linux Kernel with NixOS

-This post walks through a pair of `git bisect`s I performed in order to understand a kernel bug.

-The focus of the post is on the methodology used for the `git bisect`s, and on how NixOS helped or hindered parts of the proces.

-### Background
+### Introduction

 Every bisect begins with some sort of story, and this one's no different.

-I run a Kubernetes cluster as a series of libvirt VMs, each running `k3s` via the [NixOS k3s module](https://github.com/NixOS/nixpkgs/blob/3fe4fe90a6f411a677c566cd030eea4b0359f8ef/nixos/modules/services/cluster/k3s/default.nix).
+This story centers around my Kubernetes cluster, which is run as a series of libvirt VMs, each running `k3s` via the [NixOS k3s module](https://github.com/NixOS/nixpkgs/blob/3fe4fe90a6f411a677c566cd030eea4b0359f8ef/nixos/modules/services/cluster/k3s/default.nix).

-It won't matter quite yet, but since it will later, I'll also mention that the host machine here isn't exactly the most up to date...
+It won't matter quite yet, but since it will later, I'll also mention that the host machine, on which I run these k3s VMs, isn't exactly the most up to date...

 ```
 esk@prime-radiant ~ $ uptime -p